StreamFab All-In-One

 Install StreamFab on your Windows or Mac computer

-Launch the program, choose the website where the DRM protected content is hosted from the Homepage, VIP Services, Live Streaming, or simply enter the website URL into the address bar at the top to open the website with the inbuilt web browser.
+Launch the program, and choose the website where the DRM-protected content is hosted from the Homepage, VIP Services, or Live Streaming, or simply enter the website URL into the address bar at the top to open the website with the inbuilt web browser.

 Browse, select, and play your favorite content

-Once you’re at your streaming website, such as Netflix, Prime Video, etc., locate and play the DRM protected content you want to download, and wait for the software to analyze the video URL, which might take a couple of seconds.
+Once you’re at your streaming website, such as Netflix, Prime Video, etc., locate and play the DRM-protected content you want to download, and wait for the software to analyse the video URL, which might take a couple of seconds.

 Customize your preferences for the download